inveniosoftware/rfcs/rfcs/framework-0035-error-handling-and-response.md

 Clear and consistent error handling throughout Invenio REST APIs is highly important for the clients accessing our REST APIs, as well as for properly logging errors and tracking errors.
 It's further important for a clean code architecture.

 ## Detailed design

+### Scope

+The RFC is about general error handling principles in Invenio-based applications focusing primarily on the REST APIs.
+It's documenting the reasoning and high-level implementation of error handling in Invenio.
+It's not supposed to be prescriptive about how users of Invenio Framework would like to do their error handling, only about the approach used in Invenio modules and applications.
+There might be good reasons to diverge from the general principles in specific cases.
+However, when diverging it's important to cross-check with this RFC, to understand why it's necessary to diverge, and what are the implications.

+### Content negotiation in Invenio REST API

 The Invenio REST APIs makes use of HTTP Content Negotiation in order to render a record in multiple different formats.